Tag: translanguaging

 Translingual Approaches in World Language Education: Perspectives from Arabic Learning Contexts

 A couple of weeks ago, I co-organized a colloquium with Khaled Al Masaeed at the American Association of Applied Linguistics Conference titled “Translingual Approaches in World Language Education: Perspectives from Arabic Learning Contexts”.
-Although I have attended the AAAL conference most years since 2007, and it is probably my favorite conference, there are usually only 1-3 presentations focused on Arabic.
-So, to have an entire colloquium focused on Arabic was a dream come true!
+Although I have attended the AAAL conference most years since 2007, and it is probably my favorite conference, there are usually only…

 -